Stellacore/peridetic/README.md

 of interest.

-Note that, even given a specific fixed ellipsoid, the LPA values still are *_NOT_ unique*.
+Note that, even given a specific fixed ellipsoid, the LPA values still are *_NOT_ mathematically unique*.
 As just one illustrative example, a point at zero longitude, on the equator and on surface of ellipsoid has conventional LPA value of (0,0,0).
 A second, mathematically valid solution, is associated with the antipodal point on the other side of Earth that is also on the